rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ```

 :::note
-The 1st character `a` indicates starting insert mode with append, the last key `<Esc>` indicates returning back to normal mode
+The 1st character `a` indicates appending, the last key `<Esc>` indicates returning back to normal mode
 :::

-The result will look like:
+The result is:

 ```text
 and that's not saying much for the turtle!!!